ShalokShalom/Tracy/README.md

 - Gleam's `Result(T, E)` mirrors Go's `(val, error)` almost exactly
 - Gleam's OTP actors are a clean equivalent for Go's goroutines and mutexes
 - Exhaustive pattern matching makes Go's panic-based assertions unnecessary

+## Larger Project

+This project is part of an effort to modernize and strengthen the Erlang ecosystem.
+Among the other projects is a Rust to Ada transpiler and a complete rewrite of Erlang's VM in Ada.